xplosionmind/old.tommi.space/_notes/public/Indie Web.md

 toc: false
 ---
 <div>
-	I'm still trying to figure out what the Indie Web actually is and how it works.
-In the meanwhile, I collect useful links below
+	I am still trying to figure out what the Indie Web actually is, how it works, and how to <i>make</i> it work.
+In the meanwhile, I am collecting below useful learning resources about it.
 </div>

 <br>